MEHColeman/solana-management/README.md

 transactions, which makes using Pocket money fun and easy.

-You can create and manage your Solana tokens and wallets inside the docker container specified here No volumes are mounted, so the private keys are not permanently stored.
-You can recover the keys using your seedphrase each time you run the container
+You can create and manage your Solana tokens and wallets inside the docker image specified here.
+That's all this docker image is for.

+No volumes are mounted, so the private keys are not permanently stored.
+You can recover the keys using your seedphrase each time you run the container.

 Commands to build and run the docker image are saved in the Makefile.
 Use
 ```make build``` and ```make run```